 MEASAURING THE BEACH TO MANAGE THE COAST – https://www.youtube.com/watch?v=lL4uvCtVGK0

-We kindly thank Prof. Enzo Pranzini from University of Florence, and the Beachex project team (Prof. Dalibor Carević and Tonko Bogovac from Faculty of Civil Engineering in Zagreb, Dr. Kristina Pikelj for Faculty of Science of Zagreb University) for all the help and support in preparation of this text.
+We kindly thank Prof. Enzo Pranzini from University of Florence, the Beachex project team (Prof. Dalibor Carević and Tonko Bogovac from Faculty of Civil Engineering in Zagreb, Dr. Kristina Pikelj for Faculty of Science of Zagreb University) and Dr. Maja Krželj from University of Split, for all the help and support in preparation of this text.